benjymous/annotations/sandman/sandman.13.md

 theater were played by boys or young men.
 "Horned" may refer to a crescent-shaped portion of anatomy that modern actresses don't have.
 	Panel 5:  Shakespeare was an actor most of his career.
-	Panel 6:  These are the opening lines to _The First Part of King Henry the Sixth_, which may or may not have been Shakespeare's first play.
-Recall that comets were often seen as portents of doom; crystal tresses refer to the tail of the comet.
+        Panel 6:  (Comets were thought to portend doom; the "crystal tresses" are the "tail" of the comet, here compared to the straps of a scourge.)
+Quoted are the opening lines to _The First Part of King Henry the Sixth_, which were in actuality probably penned by Elizabethan pamphleteer Thomas Nashe, one of Shakespeare's two likely collaborators on the play (and another good friend of Kit Marlowe).   _Henry VI Part I_ is generally NOT believed to be Shakespeare's first play - the rather ludicrous Titus Andronicus is.
+The well-known badness of parts of Titus will have suggested this Shakespeare- makes-a-deal plotline to Gaiman, just as it will have made the plotline more credible to readers who assume that the excerpt is from Titus: but it's telling either of Shakespeare's skill or of our aesthetic passivity that, to find text on which we could venture an negative opinion, Gaiman had to go (rather shamelessly) to a later play and (quite unwittingly) to another writer (who's by the way quite good when in his own element.)

 Page 12 panel 1-2:  Presumably the quote from the play _Faustus_ is accurate.
 We may note that Beelzebub is a name of the devil, or the name of a major demon.